tektronix/tm_devices/docs/advanced/signal_generators.md

 ###### Constraints:

-The AWG5K series offers an upper sample rate range from 600.0MS/s to 1.2GS/s dependent on the model number.
+The AWG5K series offers an upper sample rate range from 600.0MS/s to 1.2GS/s depending on the model number.
 Sending `AWGControl:DOUTput[n] 1` or using `DIR` in `set_output_signal_path()` will reduce the maximum amplitude to 0.6V.
 This occurs by bypassing the internal amplifier, which reroutes the [DAC](default:DAC) directly to the differential output.